Jülich

-Jülich ([ˈjyːlɪç]; in old spellings also known as Guelich or Gülich, Gulik, Juliers, Ripuarian: Jöllesch) is a town in the district of Düren, in the federal state of North Rhine-Westphalia, Germany.
+Jülich ([ˈjyːlɪç]; in old spellings also known as Guelich or Gülich, Gulik, Juliers, Ripuarian: Jöllesch) is a town in the district of Düren, in the federal state of North Rhine-Westphalia, in western Germany.
 As a border region between the competing powers in the Lower Rhine and Meuse areas, the town and the Duchy of Jülich played a historic role from the Middle Ages up to the 17th century.

+The town is well known in the state for being home to Forschungszentrum Jülich, one of the largest national research institutions in Europe.

 Geography

 Jülich stands in the Rur valley on the banks of the river Rur.
 The town is bordered by the town of Linnich in the north, the municipality of Titz in the northeast, the municipality of Niederzier in the southeast, the municipality of Inden in the south, and by the municipality of Aldenhoven in the west.
 Its maximum size is 13.3 km from east to west and 10.9 km from north to south.

 The highest point in Jülich is in Bourheim, 110 m above sea level (excepting Sophienhöhe, an extensive artificial mountain made up of overburden from a nearby open-pit lignite mine, the Tagebau Hambach).
 The lowest point, 70 m above sea level, lies in the borough of Barmen (Jülich)|Barmen.